-Users of Microsoft 365 tend to gravitate towards the powerhouse tools (Word, Excel, Outlook, PowerPoint) and the collaborative cloud services (OneDrive, Teams).
+Users of Microsoft 365 tend to gravitate towards the powerhouse tools (Word, Excel, Outlook, PowerPoint) and the collaborative cloud services (OneDrive, Teams, Sharepoints).
 However, they often don’t realize there are other apps available in their subscription that could make a big difference in their workflow.

 One of these apps is Microsoft Forms.
 This is a cloud-based app to create forms, survey’s, and quizzes in just minutes.
 Forms can report back analytics based upon user input, which makes it very helpful for a number of different workflows.

-We’ll go thorough an overview of Microsoft Forms below and tell you exactly how you can use it.
+We’ll go through an overview of Microsoft Forms below and tell you exactly how you can use it.

 Microsoft Forms Overview